nokia/sros-docs-lab/service_config_qrg/README.md

 # Nokia SR OS Service Configuration

 This page provides the basic step-by-step configuration required to set up services on a Nokia 7750 Service Router.
-All the required feature sets for each service type are covered here with configuration and show examples.
+Minimum required feature sets for each service type are covered here with configuration and show examples.
 Most sections also provide links to Nokia documentation for further reading.

 | Contributors | Handle |
 |---|---|
 | Mohammad Zaman | [mfzhsn](https://github.com/mfzhsn) |
 | Saju Salahudeen | [sajusal](https://github.com/sajusal) |

 All configurations are in MD-CLI flat format.
-Reference chassis is 7750 SR-1-24D and software version is SR OS 25.3.R1.
+Reference chassis is 7750 SR-1-24D and software version is SR OS 25.7.R1.
 Use `show system info` command to verify your router's chassis model and software version.

 The following services are covered in this guide: